-Written by Ann Peebles, Donald Bryant, Bernard Miller / Produced by Terry Britten
+Writer: Ann Peebles, Don Bryant, Bernard Miller

-April 13, 1985
+Billboard - April 13, 1985

 Tina Turner’s new British single, on Capitol U.K., is her reinterpretation of Ann Peebles „I Can’t Stand The Rain,“ which is re-edited to get to the beat faster, with new instrumental and soloing passages, too.
 If it should be released here, it would be the song’s second go-’round on the dance chart (after Eruption’s 1978 remake), its third on the pop chart, and its fourth on the black chart, having been redone late in the ’70s by Graham Central Station.